 Fana: At a Speed of Life!

-Addis Ababa, September 24, 2025 (FMC) — Ethiopia and Kenya have signed a renewed Defence Cooperation Agreement (DCA), marking the second such pact between the two nations in 62 years, following the first agreement concluded on December 12, 1963, the year Kenya attained independence.
+Addis Ababa, September 24, 2025 (FMC) — Ethiopia and Kenya have renewed their Defence Cooperation Agreement (DCA), marking the second such pact between the two nations in 62 years, following the first agreement concluded on December 12, 1963, the year Kenya gained independence.

-The agreement was signed in Addis Ababa today by Field Marshal Berhanu Jula, Chief of Staff of the Ethiopian National Defense Forces (ENDF), and Lieutenant General Charles Muriu Kahariri, Chief of Defence Staff of the Kenya Defence Forces (KDF), after holding bilateral talks at the General Directorate of ENDF.
+The agreement was signed in Addis Ababa by Field Marshal Berhanu Jula, Chief of Staff of the Ethiopian National Defence Forces (ENDF), and Lieutenant General Charles Muriu Kahariri, Chief of Defence Staff of the Kenya Defence Forces (KDF), after high-level bilateral talks at the General Directorate of Defence.

-He noted that the new agreement encompasses intelligence sharing, joint military exercises, training in the military industry, counter-terrorism, border security, and other related areas.
+Field Marshal Berhanu highlighted the long-standing friendship between Ethiopia and Kenya, noting that the agreement covers intelligence sharing, joint military exercises, training in the military industry, counter-terrorism, border security, and other areas of mutual interest.

 You might also like